dhis2/dashboard-app/docs/dashboards.md

 -   Since the dashboard content is coming from an external system (Superset), there is no need to add dashboard items
 -   A "Superset Embed ID" needs to be provided so the app can retrieve the correct dashboard from the external Superset service
 -   The "Show chart controls on dashboard items" checkbox controls whether or not each embedded dashboard item has a dropdown menu
--   The "Expand filters" checkbox controls whether or not the filter section of the embedded dashboard is expanded or collapsed
+-   The "Expand filters" checkbox controls whether or not the filter section of the embedded dashboard is initially expanded or collapsed

 ![Superset dashboard with both checkboxes enabled](resources/images/superset-dashboard-with-annotations.png)

 Once the dashboard is created, you can star/unstar, edit and share it.
 You can also show and hide the description and close the dashboard.
-But it is not possible to show it in slideshow mode, filter it, or enter print view mode.
+It is not possible to show it in slideshow mode, filter it, or enter print view mode.

 ## Viewing a dashboard